-Deputy Senior Person for safeguarding Children: Robert Davies (Barley) & Naomi Gould (Barkway)
+Deputy Senior Person for safeguarding children: Robert Davies (Barley), Naomi Gould (Barley) & Lara Mière (Barkway)

 What is Safeguarding?

 Safeguarding is the action that is taken to promote the welfare of children and protect them from harm.